Bootstragram/zealit/README.md

  - provide source code via github
  - explain limitation (Promise, .length, lodash, hidden properties)
  - option to log in place of throw
+ - option to clone but lose hidden properties vs update and keep those
  - option to _rezeal_ a property
  - test with more node version (v6.7.0 at the moment)
  - option to disable recursion?